Opinion: What Makes or Breaks a Nonprofit Website

 As an end user I would like to see these things first…

 - The purpose of the nonprofit website must be easy to pinpoint: what is the nonprofit about?
-Helping people in poverty, researching diseases effecting children, or raising awareness…etc.
+Helping people in poverty, researching diseases affecting children, or raising awareness…etc.

 - Where can I donate and how user friendly the donation process is.
 If I have to spend more than 5 minutes filling out information to give money away, I’m 99% not likely to donate.